MicrosoftDocs/appcenter-docs/docs/sdk/push/ios.md

 Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
 Please also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 > [!NOTE]
-> The first time the push service starts, the system may prompt the user to grant the application permission to send notifications.
-To delay this prompt, start the push service later by omitting the `MSPush` class from the `start:withServices:` method.
+> The first time App Center Push starts, the system may prompt the user to grant the application permission to send notifications.
+To delay this prompt, start App Center Push later by omitting the `MSPush` class from the `start:withServices:` method.
 When you're ready to prompt the user, call the `startService:` method and pass the `MSPush` class.
 For all subsequent app launches, start `MSPush` as early as possible to ensure that all push notifications are captured.

 ## Intercept push notifications

 You can set up a delegate to be notified whenever a push notification is received in foreground or a background push notification has been tapped by the user.
-The delegate may also be woken up when a notification is received in background if you have enable [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](~/push/index.md#custom-data-in-your-notifications) flag set to true.
+The delegate may also be woken up when a notification is received in background if you have enabled [silent notifications](#optional-enable-silent-notifications) and if the payload of the notification contains the [content-available](~/push/index.md#custom-data-in-your-notifications) flag set to true.

 > [!NOTE]
 > If silent notifications are enabled and you push a notification with `content-available: 1`, then the delegate may be triggered twice for the same notification: when the notification is received in background and when it is tapped.